-Furthermore, in July 2022 Norwegian regulators implemented the Transparency Act and regulation sets clear and ambitious requirement for how Norwegian companies should assess and comply with human rights.
+The Corporate Sustainability Due Diligence Directive (CSDDD) has been agreed upon by the Committee of the Permanent Representatives (COREPER) with some changes made from the provisional political agreement achieved in December 2023.
+The CSDDD applies to companies established under EU laws, with high employee and turnover thresholds, obligating them to take preventative and remedial measures against human rights or environmental risks in their supply chains.
+Obligated companies must also implement a climate protection plan for eventual net zero emissions and establish civil liabilities for breaches of the obligation.
+The directive still needs to be formally adopted by the EU, and if approved by the EU Parliament, companies must prepare for the CSDDD with a gradual implementation over five years.10 and comply with human rights.
 Both CSDDD and the Transparency Act imposes an obligation on companies to carry out due diligence assessments of human right, and this includes own operations, supply chain and business partners.
 Breaches with the new regulatory requirement will provide the authorities with sanctioning opportunities.
 In addition, we see an increasing number of countries that have introduced such national legislation on human rights due diligence, e.g., child labour, modern slavery, supply chain management and transparency.
 Stakeholders are increasingly concerned about the challenge related to human rights and value chain transparency.
-To conduct our business in a responsible manner and meet stakeholders' expectations we have identified sustainable supply chain, anti-corruption, and sustainability governance as material topics.
-In Mer, we want to be responsible and transparent in our daily work.
+To conduct our business in a responsible manner and meet stakeholders' expectations we have identified sustainable supply chain, anticorruption, and sustainability governance as material topics.
+At Mer, we are responsible and transparent in our daily work.